mvolkmann/MyUnixEnv/notes/11tyNotes.md

 ## Collections from a REST service

 A collection can be populated from a REST call in `.eleventy.js`.

+To use the Fetch API, `npm install -d node-fetch`.

 For example:

 ```js